 |Corrosion||6 Years/Unlimited Miles|

 |Roadside Assistance||4 Years/50,000 Miles|

 |Maintenance||1 Years/15,000 Miles|

 Infiniti QX80 AWD -- The QX80 is far more expensive than a base LR4 with similar amenities.
-Both SUVs are elegant, but each is suited to different tastes, with the LR4 capable of much more off-road adventuring.
+Both SUVs are elegant but each is suited to different tastes, with the LR4 capable of much more off-road adventuring.

 Mercedes-Benz GL450 4MATIC -- The GL450 is big, fast and luxurious.
 It wouldn't dare take on the same rough terrain that the LR4 was born to tackle, but how many drivers really need to ford 46 inches of water?
-As with the LR4, the GL brings the prestige of an upscale and highly respected nameplate.
+As in the LR4, the GL brings the prestige of an upscale and highly respected nameplate.